 I always wanted to fly.
 As soon as I knew what a pilot was, I wanted to be one.
 My family lived under a busy airway between London and Europe, so I spent a childhood with head turned skyward, watching for airliners aloft: silent flashes of silver leading lines of white.
-There were dreams of wings, an imagination full of jet power and flights of freedom.
-In just the first years of life I had learnt how to crawl, walk, and then run — so why now not fly?
+There were dreams of wings, an imagination full of jet power and three-dimensional freedom.
+In just the first few years of life I had learnt how to crawl, walk, and then run — so why now not fly?
 Yet at age twenty-one I found myself working as a car salesman five dull days a week.

 When at twenty-three I finally decided to become a pilot, I became a pilot.
 Borrowed some money and went to the airport.
 They took the money and put me in an airplane, step-by-step led me to a commercial pilot certificate.
 It was all as I had imagined, a pure passion, looking down on clouds, controlling a magic carpet ride.
-Soon I was flying passengers in a Cessna, then teaching, and after several years I was a pilot for a small airline.
+Soon I was flying traffic-watch in a Cessna, then teaching, and after several years I was a pilot for a small airline.

 Eventually I became an airline captain.
 But the thrill was gone.
-Lost amid regulations and boredom, life became one hundred nagging responsibilities.
-I was buzzed awake by the four o'clock wake-up call for the first flight out of Kalamazoo, Michigan, or Dubuque, Iowa.
+Lost amid regulations and boredom, life became a hundred nagging responsibilities.
+I was buzzed awake by the four o’clock wake-up call for the first flight out of Kalamazoo, Michigan, or Dubuque, Iowa.
 Cockpit conversation revolved around union work-rules, the stock market and would the hotel bar be open when we landed.
-The dream of flight had dimmed to become driving the bus.
+The dream of flight had dimmed to become driving a bus.

 My friends tried the normal things: new motorbikes, new homes, new wives.
 We then had to fly more just to pay the bills that had piled up in trying to cover our boredom with flight.
 In the continued search for new thrills I headed to a little airport in the country, where someone said you could do a first parachute jump for cheap.